niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 As the diagram shows, users accomplish their mission by interacting with applications through user interfaces, while applications communicate with other applications by exchanging messages.
-Data models define the content of messages while information models define the application state (information) needed to support user interface requirements.
+Data models define the content of messages directly while information models define the application state (information) needed to support user interface requirements.
+Thus the focus of an information model is to support business logic and user needs; messages are a means to that end.
+Once an information model and serialization rules are defined, message coding becomes a business-independent commodity service like compression or encryption.

 ![Information-reqts](information-reqts.jpg)

-Application information is independent of the data formats used to communicate it;
-messages are serialized representations of that information.
-This is equivalent to saying that messages can be losslessly converted among all supported data formats, which allows a message to be displayed in a verbose format such as XML or JSON that is meaningful to developers but communicated among applications using using a performance-optimized format such as CBOR, Avro, Protobuf or Thrift.

 -----